winstonliii/whatsapp-behavioral-change-bot/README copy.md

    # or run interactive setup (prompts for ports, API keys, etc.)
    npm run setup
    ```
-MediDoc is a **WhatsApp‑based virtual assistant** designed to help patients stay on track with their daily medication and habit routines.
+MediHelp is a **WhatsApp‑based virtual assistant** designed to help patients stay on track with their daily medication and habit routines.
 It combines **Large Language Models (LLMs)**, **conversation memory** and the **COM‑B behavioural framework** to deliver Just‑In‑Time Adaptive Interventions (JITAIs) over WhatsApp.

-At its core MediDoc is a Node.js/Express application that can operate in two modes:
+At its core MediHelp is a Node.js/Express application that can operate in two modes:

 * **WhatsApp Web mode** – library to log in via QR code and send/receive messages through a personal WhatsApp account.
 * **WhatsApp Business API mode** – receives messages via a webhook and responds via the official Meta Business API.